 - Vegan honey - you can use maple syrup, molasses, or date paste.

 Read on: best vegan honey brands

-- More protein - we often make our crispy tofu cubes in parallel, and simply toss them along with the pecan nuts during the last 10-min baking time, to add an extra layer of chunkiness and plant protein.
+More protein - we often make our crispy tofu cubes in parallel and simply toss them along with the pecan nuts during the last 10 minutes of baking time to add an extra layer of chunkiness and plant protein.

-- Greek - add crumbled feta cheese, and charred cherry tomatoes, on top to make a delicious Greek roasted vegetables casserole.
+Greek - add crumbled vegan feta cheese and charred cherry tomatoes on top.
 Also, add a teaspoon of dried oregano.

 🥢 How to serve